-- 6 Dominion Energy owns and maintains Arlington Forest's colonial-style streetlights.
-The - 7 concrete posts and colonial lamp design and the underground wiring have weathered well over - 8 the decades.
-Most residents are satisfied with both the design and the amount of light cast on - 9 streets and sidewalks, which provides good visibility for motorists, cyclists, and pedestrians. - 10 As Dominion Energy updates aging lamps, residents hope to learn about and help make choices - regarding light temperature/color; energy efficiency; phased dimming as activity levels wane - during the night; light shields to direct the light where it is needed and keep other areas dark, - thereby reducing "light pollution;" and smart technologies, such as streetlights able to self-report - malfunctions or be adjusted remotely.
-In its 2020 Streetlight Management Plan, Arlington - 15 County proposed a centralized web interface for all streetlight malfunctions.
-The community - supports the county's initiative, which would apply to both Dominion Energy and county lights.
+Dominion Energy owns and maintains Arlington Forest's colonial-style streetlights.
+The concrete posts and colonial lamp design and the underground wiring have weathered well over the decades.
+Most residents are satisfied with both the design and the amount of light cast on streets and sidewalks, which provides good visibility for motorists, cyclists, and pedestrians.

+As Dominion Energy updates its aging lamps, residents want to be involved in making choices.
+Improvements might be made in terms of energy efficiency; light temperature/color; phased dimming as activity levels wane during the night; and light shields to direct the light where it is needed and keep other areas dark, thereby reducing "light pollution."

+Smart technologies are now available, such as streetlights capable of remote adjustments and self-reporting malfunctions.
+In its 2020 Streetlight Management Plan, Arlington County proposed a centralized web interface for all streetlight malfunctions.
+The community supports the county's proposal, which would apply to both Dominion Energy and county lights.

-- The county should seek Dominion Energy's full participation in a centralized streetlight malfunction reporting system to optimize repair efficiency and minimize outage time. - The county should encourage Dominion Energy to work with AFCA to inform and engage residents in choosing replacements for aging streetlights.
+- The county should encourage Dominion Energy to work with AFCA to inform and engage residents in choosing replacements for aging streetlights. - The county should seek Dominion Energy's full participation in a centralized streetlight malfunction reporting system to optimize repair efficiency and minimize outage time.